 Today we are happy to share Reach RS field tests conducted by Luke Wijnberg in South Africa.

 Luke Wijnberg is CEO of 3DroneMapping and the flight operator in South Africa.
 He has worked as a surveyor for the past 17 years in both the aerial and topographic surveying industry.
-Luke specializes in all applications of RPAS mapping and its role in conventional surveying and has operated drones all over the African continent flying a variety of missions with both fixed wing and multirotor RPAS.
+Luke specializes in all applications of RPAS mapping and its role in conventional surveying and has operated drones all over the African continent flying a variety of missions with both fixed-wing and multirotor RPAS.

 Luke tested Reach RS with LoRa radio by measuring one of his calibration sites.
-This will be a true indication to the LoRa performance as the site is an active construction area with big obstructions.
+This will be a true indication of the LoRa performance as the site is an active construction area with big obstructions.

 The area chosen is a place where 3DroneMapping is doing all the testing for everything from UAV work to precision leveling, traverse adjustments and resections.
 The benchmarks chosen were recently surveyed with a theodolite and reduced accordingly to MSL.
 Misclosure for the entire 2.1km long traverse of dual leg measurements was 0.001, -0.001 and 0.000m (ClassAA).